Alexmry/Alexmry/README.md

 - 🌱 I’m currently learning **JavaScript 30 days Challenge & ReactJS**

+- 👨‍💻 All of my projects and more will soon be available at https://profilealexandre.herokuapp.com/

 - 📫 How to reach me **alexandreplmorey@gmail.com**

 <h3 align="left">Connect with me:</h3>